jacebenson/cedar/docs/docs/environment-variables.md

 ## Keeping Sensitive Information Safe

 Since it usually contains sensitive information, you should [never commit your `.env` file](https://github.com/motdotla/dotenv#should-i-commit-my-env-file).
-Note that you'd actually have to go out of your way to do this as, by default, a Redwood app's `.gitignore` explicitly ignores `.env`:
+Note that you'd actually have to go out of your way to do this as, by default, a Cedar app's `.gitignore` explicitly ignores `.env`:

 ```plaintext {2}
 .DS_Store